ESIPFed/SOI_harmonization/README.md

     - `data_product`: ID for the dataset being described.
 Free text, should be a unique ID
     - `data_table`: ID for the data table being described.
 Free text, should be a unique ID.
 Could be NA, suggesting meta applies to entire product
     - `provided_variable`: variable name from the original dataset, often column header matching `data_column` in `data_meta`
-    - `variable`: common vocabulary that is being mapped to
+    - `variable`: common vocabulary that is being mapped to this should reference some external URI

 variable_location|data_product|data_table|provided_variable|variable
 ----------------|------------|------------|-----------------|--------